 Any and all research must be undertaken at a UK institution.

-Further grants may be available under specific criteria (see Roger Counter Foundation below for more details).
+Further grants may be available under specific criteria (see Roger Counter Foundation below).

 All applications are initially reviewed by an independent expert and a member of the selection panel.